-The Board has established guidelines to assist it in determining director independence that conform to the independence requirements in the Nasdaq rules.
-In addition to applying these guidelines, the Board considers all relevant facts and circumstances in making an independence determination.
-The Board has determined that all the nominees for election at this Annual Meeting other than Mr. Simonelli meet the independence standards under the Nasdaq rules.
+The Board has adopted Governance Principles and charters for the Audit Committee, Human Capital and Compensation Committee and the Governance & Corporate Responsibility Committee that include independence requirements for directors to assist it in determining director independence.
+These requirements conform to the independence requirements set forth in Nasdaq listing standards and SEC rules.
+In addition to applying these requirements, the Board considers all relevant facts and circumstances in making an independence determination.
+The Board has determined that all the nominees for election at this Annual Meeting other than Mr. Simonelli meet these independence requirements and that all members of these committees meet the relevant committee independence

-When considering the independence of Mohsen Sohi, the Board recognized that Mr. Sohi serves as the Chief Executive Officer of Freudenberg and Co. ("Freudenberg"), a company that enters into purchase and sale transactions with us from time to time that may exceed \$120,000 in the aggregate.
+When considering the independence of Mohsen Sohi, the Board recognized that Dr. Sohi serves as the Chief Executive Officer of Freudenberg and Co. ("Freudenberg"), a company that enters into purchase and sale transactions with us from time to time that may exceed \$120,000 in the aggregate annually.
 The Board also considered that such transactions have historically been made in the ordinary course by each of the Company and Freudenberg with terms in line with those offered to other third parties.
-Additionally, our Governance & Corporate Responsibility Committee has approved the entrance into transactions with Freudenberg for the fiscal year ending December 31, 2023 of up to \$20 million.
+Additionally, our Governance & Corporate Responsibility Committee has determined that Dr. Sohi has no direct or indirect material interest in these transactions.